elalish/manifold/README.md

 ## Building

 Only CMake and a C++ compiler are required to be installed and set up to build this library (it has been tested with GCC, LLVM, MSVC).
-However, a variety of optional dependencies can bring in more functionality.
-The CUDA Toolkit (providing nvcc) is required to get Nvidia GPU parallelization.
-On e.g. Ubuntu, the `libomp-dev` and `libtbb-dev` packages provide other levels of parallelization, which can be used in concert with CUDA or separately.
+However, a variety of optional dependencies can bring in more functionality, see below.

 Build and test (Ubuntu or similar):
 ```